opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 Introduced in OpenSearch 2.18, Intel Advanced Vector Extensions 512 (Intel AVX-512) is a set of new instructions that can accelerate vector workload performance.
 Vector search benchmarks using OpenSearch Benchmark showed performance boosts of up to 15% for indexing and up to 13% for search tasks when compared to the same workloads' performance using AVX2, a predecessor of the technology.

 Increasingly, application builders are using vector search to improve the search quality of their applications.
 This modern technique involves encoding content into numerical representations (vectors) that can be used to find similarities between content.
 With the rise in usage of large language models (LLMs) and generative AI, the workloads have increased from millions to billions of vectors.
-Maintaining ingestion and query performance on such huge workloads becomes critical given the increase in vector data size.
+Maintaining ingestion and query performance for such huge workloads becomes critical given the increase in vector data size.

-In this blog post, we will share the results of some popular OpenSearch workloads using Intel AVX-512 compared to AVX2, and compare their performance.
-The benchmarks were run using  [OpenSearch Benchmark (OSB)](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/vectorsearch) and showcase how Intel AVX-512 provides a performance boost over AVX2 for `fp32` and `fp16` quantization using the Faiss library.
+In this blog post, we will share the results of some popular OpenSearch workloads using Intel AVX-512 compared to AVX2 and compare their performance.
+The benchmarks were run using  [OpenSearch Benchmark](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/vectorsearch) and showcase how Intel AVX-512 provides a performance boost over AVX2 for `fp32` and `fp16` quantization using the Faiss library.
 The hardware accelerators are widely available on AWS, and 4th Generation Intel Xeon Scalable processors available as r7i were used for these benchmarks.

 ## The importance of vectorization in OpenSearch vector search

 Vector search uses advanced techniques like cosine similarity or Euclidean distance to quickly and efficiently find similar items.
-This is especially useful in large datasets, in which traditional search methods are slower.
-Furthermore, vectorized data can be processed in parallel, making it highly scalable and ensuring that as the dataset grows, the search performance remains optimal.
+This is especially useful in the context of large datasets, for  which traditional search methods are slower.
+Furthermore, vectorized data can be processed in parallel, making it highly scalable and ensuring that as the dataset grows, search performance remains optimal.
 Intel AVX-512 can further improve the vector search throughput by processing more vectors.

 ## Why Intel AVX-512 performs better